s32x/kathisto/README.md

+Used in production at [https://trumail.io](https://trumail.io)

 # kathisto
-kathisto (greek for _render_) is a lightweight docker base image that performs full server-side rendering using PhantomJS in order to serve pre-rendered pages of your Angular2/4/React web-apps to search engine bots/crawlers.
+kathisto (greek for _render_) is a lightweight docker base image that performs full server-side rendering using Headless Chrome in order to serve pre-rendered pages of your Angular2/4/React web-apps to search engine bots/crawlers.

 This project was developed after I came to the realization that bots /crawlers were not indexing anything other than the head and un-rendered body of my Javascript based web-applications.